-7370 Kuamoo Rd., #K \ Kapaa \ Hawaii \ 808-821-1490 \ kisc@hawaii.edu \ www.kauaiisc.org
+7370 Kuamoo Rd., #K \ Kapaa \ HI 96746 \ 808-821-1490 \ kisc@hawaii.edu \ www.kauaiisc.org

-Kauai Invasive Species Committee's Plant Early Detection Program - A Summary of Developments, Findings and Prioritization of Species for Control from 2015 to 2017
+Kauai Invasive Species Committee's Plant Early Detection Program

-Kauai Invasive Species Committee's Plant Early Detection Program - A Summary of Findings and Prioritization of Species for Control from 2015 to 2017
+A Summary of Developments, Findings and Prioritization of Species for Control from 2015 to 2017

-Prepared for the Kauai Invasive Species Committee (KISC), a project of the Pacific Cooperative Studies Unit at the University of Hawaii-Manoa on 2018.
+Prepared for the Kauai Invasive Species Committee (KISC), a project of the Pacific Cooperative Studies Unit at the University of Hawaii-Manoa, 2018.

-Prepared by Kelsey Brock with maps and GIS data/analysis contributed by Cleve Javier.
+Prepared by Kelsey Brock

+Maps and GIS analysis by Cleve Javier

-Review and edits provided by the KISC committee and technical advisors, including Tiffani Keanini, Tim Flynn, Adam Williams, John-Carl Watson, and James Leary.
+Review and edits provided by the KISC Committee and Technical Advisors: Tiffani Keanini, Tim Flynn, Adam Williams, John-Carl Watson, and James Leary.